cameronmaske/cameronmaske.com/pages/comparing-3-continous-intergration-services-for-docker-compose.md

             - POSTGRES_DB=db

-However, a few of the configuration options different from `docker-compose.yml`.
+However, a few of the configuration options differ from `docker-compose.yml`.
 For example:

 * [`encrypted_env_file`](https://documentation.codeship.com/pro/builds-and-configuration/services/#environment-variables) is added.
 This lets you securely store encrypted environment variables in your source control to be used by your services.
 Using Codeship's CLI [`jet`](https://documentation.codeship.com/pro/jet-cli/usage-overview/) environment variables can be added, edited and removed.
 * [`cached`](https://documentation.codeship.com/pro/builds-and-configuration/services/#caching-the-docker-image) is added.
 This enables Codeship to cache a built image in their own secure registry after a build is finished.
-Allowing the CI to pull the image, rather than re-build each time.
-Setup correctly, this can help save time.
+Allowing the CI to pull the image, rather than re-building each time.
+When setup correctly, this can help save time.

-Not all configuration keys are available, some, [including `privileged` will be ignored](https://documentation.codeship.com/pro/builds-and-configuration/services/#unavailable-features).
+Not all configuration keys are available, [including `privileged`](https://documentation.codeship.com/pro/builds-and-configuration/services/#unavailable-features).

 ### Codeship Steps File [`codeship-steps.yml`](https://github.com/cameronmaske/django-drf-testing/blob/testing-comparison/codeship-steps.yml)